Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 The Quagga was a species of zebra, certainly, but what made it so gorgeous was its looks.
-Unlike the black and white patterns that wrap around the bodies and legs of zebras today, the Quagga's hindquarters was stripe-free.
+Unlike the black and white patterns that wrap around the bodies and legs of zebras today, the Quagga's hindquarters were stripe-free.
 Lines were more a case of white stripes on a brown hide and the earthy colour also tinted the mane, tail and body.
 For centuries, it was officially considered extinct but a chance discovery and a dedicated breeding program recreated a herd of what might very well be true Quagga.

 A short History Lesson

 Large numbers of Quagga once roamed as the most southern species of zebra in Africa.
 Unfortunately, with the arrival of the first European farmers in the nineteenth century, so did the Quagga's marching orders.
 The farmers viewed the herds as vermin that used grazing land “meant” for livestock and hunted the zebras relentlessly.
 Those that didn't die during the years of wholesale slaughter were captured and packed off to European zoos.
 One Quagga arrived at the Amsterdam zoo and eventually died on 12 August 1883.
 It took another three years before the hunting of the species was banned but when none turned up anywhere, reality hit – the Amsterdam mare had been the last Quagga alive in the world.
 The species was subsequently declared extinct.

 One might never know how she died, but a young filly became one of only 23 mounted Quagga specimens.
 Today, she stands in a glass case at the South African Museum.
 A little scruffy looking, this foal could be the saviour of her species.